Avoca Valley B&B is a peaceful and picturesque sanctuary in the heart of the Central Coast.

 The Nespresso machine is on, there’s every conceivable kind of tea and the dining room shelves are fully stocked with books and DVDs.

 To help ease us into a blissed out state, there always seems to be some Norah Jones or Michael Buble floating down the hallway.

 After a spa, we sleep like logs on the cloud of a king bed and awake to a glorious view of fifty shades of green.

-Set on 2.5 acres, the property has luscious manicured lawns and beautiful landscaped gardens including a tea house, hammock, and a friendly brood of chooks that seem to be hiding under every poplar and around every corner.
+Set on 2.5 acres, the property has immaculately manicured lawns and beautiful landscaped gardens including a tea house, hammock, and a friendly brood of chooks that pop out from under poplars and hide around every corner.